 Disease starts with a poor, nutrient-void diet: a diet that does not allow the body to perform efficiently and effectively as it was created to do; a diet that destroys the body from the inside-out and allows disease to take over.
 The body is a smart machine, but it needs to be given the proper nutrient-dense foods so that it can flourish and perform proficiently the jobs it was made to do.
 It’s like glass… just one small crack and the whole thing can fall to pieces.

+I hope you now realized the importance of avoiding a low fat diet and diet full of poor fats!
 For a list of healthy fat options, grab my Quick Guide to Real Food!

 ⇓⇓⇓ If you enjoyed this post, please like and share on your favorite social media site(s) by clicking the pins below! ⇓⇓⇓